Minimal series-parallel network realizations of bicubic impedances: Introduction

 For comparison with existing literature, we state our results in terms of electrical series-parallel networks.
 However, as described earlier, the results have direct practical relevance to the design of mechanical controllers using the force-current analogy.
-Thus, in the following section, we describe this analogy and elaborate on the motivation for the paper in the context of passive mechanical control.
+The motivation for this paper in the context of passive mechanical control is further elaborated on in Section \ref{sec:pmc}, where the main results are illustrated by a practical example from \cite{fucheng_9b}.
 The rest of the paper is then structured as follows.
 In Section \ref{sec:ncm}, we present a formal approach to network classification that serves to simplify the statement and proof of our main results.
-Sections \ref{sec:ac} and \ref{sec:blbqi} summarise relevant established results in the passive network synthesis literature.
-Our main results then follow in Sections \ref{sec:nmgs} and \ref{sec:mgsbc}.
-In Lemmas \ref{lem:z30mgs}--\ref{lem:z03mgs} and Theorems \ref{thm:z12nmgs}--\ref{thm:z21nmgs}, we provide network realizations for the class of impedances realized by series-parallel networks containing at most three energy storage elements.
+Sections \ref{sec:ac} and \ref{sec:blbqi} summarize relevant established results in the passive network synthesis literature.
+Our new results then follow in Sections \ref{sec:nmgs} and \ref{sec:mgsbc}.
+In Theorems \ref{thm:z12nmgs}--\ref{thm:z21nmgs} and Lemmas \ref{lem:z30mgs}--\ref{lem:z03mgs}, we provide network realizations for the class of impedances realized by series-parallel networks containing at most three energy storage elements.
 The realizations are non-minimal (in the number of elements used) except in cases when all energy storage elements are of the same type.
-Minimal series-parallel realizations are then provided in Theorems \ref{thm:z12mgs}--\ref{thm:z21mgs}.
+The main contributions of the paper then follow from Section \ref{sec:mgsbc} onwards.
+In Lemmas \ref{lem:z30mgs}--\ref{lem:z03mgs} and Theorems \ref{thm:z12mgs}--\ref{thm:z21mgs}, we prove that any impedance that can be realized by a series-parallel network containing at most three energy storage elements (with no constraint on the number of resistors) can also be realized by a series-parallel network containing at most three energy storage elements and at most four resistors.
+Moreover, Theorems \ref{thm:mr3re}--\ref{thm:bqn14} provide a routine and computationally tractable method for obtaining an explicit minimal series-parallel network realization for any given impedance from this class.